viral32111/rcon/README.md

 * `-address <string>` to specify the remote server's IPv4 address (e.g. `-address 192.168.0.5`, defaults to `127.0.0.1`).
 * `-port <number>` to specify the remote server's port number (e.g. `-port 27020`, defaults to the protocol is in use).
 * `-password <string>` to specify the remote console password (e.g. `-password verySecurePassword123`, defaults to an empty string),
+* `-interval <number>` to specify the time to wait in seconds between sending commands, only useful when multiple commands are specified (defaults to 1 second).

 ## Arguments

-All arguments that are not flags will be combined to become the command to execute.
+Each argument will be treated as a separate command, so if your command contains spaces then wrap it in quotation marks (i.e. `"sv_cheats 1" will be ran as a single command but `sv_cheats 1` will be considered two commands).

-The flags can be provided in any order, but the arguments (the command to execute) must come last.
+The flags can be provided in any order, but the arguments (the commands to execute) must come last.

 ### Examples